Gun violence: Robb Elementary School shooting

 On May 24, 2022, Salvador Rolando Ramos shot (but failed to kill) his grandmother and then entered Robb Elementary School in Uvalde, Texas, through a door that was not properly closed.
 After entering the school, Salvador Rolando Ramos fired over 100 rounds, which resulted in the death of 19 students and 2 teachers.
-A 11-year-old girl survived by playing dead, when she smeared herself with others' blood.
-Moreover, before Salvador Rolando Ramos killed one of the teacher, "Good night," he said indifferently.
-Two days after the mass shooting, Joe, the husband of a teacher named Garcia killed during the shooting, had died due to heart attack.
-This mass shooting had again drew government's and society's attention toward gun violence and control.
+An 11-year-old girl survived by playing dead when she smeared herself with others' blood.
+Moreover, before Salvador Rolando Ramos killed one of the teachers, "Good night," he said indifferently.
+Two days after the mass shooting, Joe, the husband of a teacher named Garcia killed during the shooting, died due to a heart attack.
+This mass shooting had again drawn the government's and society's attention toward gun violence and control.
 There are debates raised after the mass shooting regarding gun control, which the public urged the government to release more gun control laws and reinforce the background checks.

 Turkey

 In 2009, more than 1,100 were killed.

 In 2012, a Turkish parliament document stated that 85% of the guns in the country were unregistered.

-In 2013, more than 1,800 were killed.
+In 2013, more than 1,800 people were killed.

 In 2015, more than 1,900 people were killed and 1,200 people were injured from guns.

 In 2017, more than 2,100 people were killed and 3,500 people were injured.

 In 2018, more than 2,200 people were killed and more than 3,700 were injured.
 The five places with the most incidents were Istanbul, Ankara, Samsun, Adana and Sakarya.

 In 2020, more than 2,000 people were killed and more than 3,600 were injured, although there were curfews in the country due to the COVID-19 pandemic.
 The five cities with the most incidents were Istanbul, Samsun, Adana, İzmir and Bursa.
 The chairman of the Umut Foundation NGO said that there were 18 million unregistered guns which is 89% of the guns in the country.

 In 2021, more than 2,140 people were killed and 3,896 were severely wounded in gun violence incidents in the country.